ksupdev/nextjs-ts-ecommerce/README.md

 ```

-- Run this command for migrate database, and after run complete you will get database script `prisma/migrations/20250421140714_init/migration.sql` and auto create table on database
+- Run this command for generate table on database

 ```shell
 npx prisma migrate dev --name init